Peaceful Valley Current Staff

 Camp Administration: Age 21 & older; maybe you’ve spent a few summers as an Area Director, and think you can make camp even better?
 Maybe you have outside leadership experience and can apply that to camp operations?
 Apply to be on the leadership team to help plan summer camp throughout the year.
 Camp Director, Program Director, Assistant Program Director & Business Manager positions available.
 Camp Leadership positions require a commitment during the months leading up to summer camp.

 After you have submitted your resume, it will be reviewed.
 If we are interested in learning more about you, we will be invite you via email to fill out our official application.
-After you’ve submitted that application, you will be invited to attend a interview.
-It is preferable that applicants attend a in-person interview, however we do have video and phone options for those that are outside of the Denver area.
+During this time, you should send the reference form link to three people to fill out on your behalf.